AdobeDocs/analytics-platform.en/help/getting-started/aa-to-cja-user.md

 ## Changes to the concept of eVars and props

 The concepts of [!UICONTROL eVars], [!UICONTROL props], and [!UICONTROL events] in traditional Adobe Analytics no longer exist in [!UICONTROL Customer Journey Analytics].
+In Adobe Analytics, eVars and props store descriptions of content, customers, campaigns, etc. and events count things like revenue, subscriptions, or leads generated.
+Customer Journey Analytics preserves both types of data, and you can access them the same way — from the left rail in Analysis Workspace, under Dimensions or Metrics, respectively.

-Unlimited schema elements are available, including dimensions, metrics, and list fields.
+In CJA, unlimited schema elements are available, including dimensions, metrics, and list fields.
 These are mapped to unlimited schema elements including dimensions, metrics and list fields in Experience Platform.
 All visit and attribution settings applied after processing rules in Adobe Analytics now apply at query time in Customer Journey Analytics.

 With this flexibility, you may run into situations in which a single schema field can be used as both a dimensions and a metric to support different tracking needs.